andreass0/IDAICE_Plugin_User_Guide/Back_Up.md

 To export Opaque building components using the IDA-ICE user interface, please follow these instructions:

-- Open the `construction` tab in Simultan <!-- Kontrollieren -->
+- Open the `construction` tab in Simultan
-- The `construction` tab with all its functions <!-- Vllt bisschen kleiner -->
+- The `construction` tab with all its functions

 ```{figure} img/overview-constructiontab.png
 ---